 Contact hours T aim to create a conceptual framework to guide students in conceiving activities and resources for the promotion of reading.
 Theoretical and practical classes inclue oral presentations from teacher and students. based on the presentation and reflection on selected texts in each point of the contentes.
 Students participation is worked in discussions of systematizations and prepared readings done by the teacher and peers in tutorial orientation time.
-The students work will have, as a reference, objectives and learning outcomes achieved and verified through the following evaluation forms and correspondent consideration: 1 individual work (60%) and one group work (40%)
+The students work will have, as a reference, objectives and learning outcomes achieved and verified through the following forms of aasessment and respective weighting: a first group work (40%) and a second group work (60%).

 Essential Bibliography (including ISBN)CAVALCANTI, J. (2006).
 Malas que contam historias.
 São Paulo: Paulus.
 ISBN 972-30-1192-1